rwaldron/idiomatic.js/readme.md

 	// 4.1.4
-	// When only evaluating that a string is empty,
+	// When only evaluating that a string _is_ empty,
 	// instead of this:
 	if ( string === "" ) ...

-	// Good
+	// ...evaluate falsy-ness, like this:
 	if ( !string ) ...